marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 * CRSF or XRSF - cross-site request forgery - also called as single-click attack, occurs when loading or interacting with one website, which maliciously interact with another
   * How to protect against it:
     * Use CRSF token
-      * one-off token - can be problematic when working with multiple tabs, as each page reload will generate a new token
+      * One-off token - can be problematic when working with multiple tabs, as each page reload will generate a new token
-      * with limited life time, eg. 24h
+      * With limited life time, eg. 24h
-      * must be assigned to a single user
+      * Must be assigned to a single user
     * Require additional validation before accessing sensitive information (as when accessing user data on Ebay/Allegro)
   * What to watch out for:
     * Mutating data, especially deliting with GET request (this way data can be mutated even using CSS background!)